top of page

 1961-2013

 New programs were developed for the rapidly changing, culturally diverse community, but despite efforts, it was decided in the early 1990s to close the school.
 In 1995, the congregation joined a Churches in Transition program.
-In 2000, the congregation, lead by Reverend Paul M. Foust, sold its property in Pine Hills and bought 18 acres in the rapidly growing West Orange area.
+In 2000, the congregation, led by Reverend Paul M. Foust, sold its property in Pine Hills and bought 18 acres in the rapidly growing West Orange area.
 The congregation moved back to the old church in Gotha.
-Then for the next 8 years, the congregation worked to start again in Winter Garden.
-In November 2008 with just 42 members, the church opened the doors of their new child development center on 16161 Marsh Road Winter Garden.
-With the new mission, the church adopted the name Zion New Life to signify the new life in Christ that is gained when we Share His Incredible News Everywhere (S.H.I.N.E.).
-In the Fall of 2013, Reverend Paul M. Foust retired and Reverend Robert Weikart served as the interim pastor.
+Then, for the next eight years, the congregation worked to start again in Winter Garden.
+In November 2008, with just 42 members, the church opened the doors of its new child development center at 16161 Marsh Road Winter Garden.
+With the new mission, the church adopted the name Zion New Life to signify the new life in Christ gained when we Share His Incredible News Everywhere (S.H.I.N.E.).
+In the Fall of 2013, Reverend Paul M. Foust retired, and Reverend Robert Weikart served as the interim pastor.
 Zion decided to Call a first-year pastor from the Seminary.

 Present Day